AnkitKumar-1703/On_Demand_Service/readme.md

 A modern web platform that connects users with service providers (e.g., home maintenance, cleaning, repair, tutoring, etc.) on demand.
 This repository contains the source code for the client / server (depending on implementation) that powers booking, managing, and tracking services in real-time.

-> NOTE: This is an initial README draft.
-Feel free to adjust sections based on the actual architecture and code layout as the project evolves.

 ## Table of Contents
 - [Key Features](#key-features)